chamnap/javascript_style_guide/README.md

 <a name="patterns">
 # JavaScript Common Patterns
-* Thanks to the author of this [online book](#http://addyosmani.com/resources/essentialjsdesignpatterns/book/) for his excellent write-up.
-I've learnt quite a lot.
+* Thanks to Addy Osmani, the author of this [online book](#http://addyosmani.com/resources/essentialjsdesignpatterns/book/) for his excellent write-up.
+I've learnt quite a lot from this.

 <a name="module">
 ## The Module Pattern